 Volkswagen says a base 2.0 TDI like we put through Autocar's full road test could weigh as little as 1354kg.
 But there’s no disgrace that, well equipped and full of fuel, it came up 10kg short of 1400kg on our scales, especially given that the Volvo V40 D3 we tested tipped the scales at 1545kg.

 All Golfs, as you would expect, have MacPherson struts at the front.
 At the rear, versions with less than 148bhp come with a torsion beam set-up, while those with more than 148bhp get a multi-link suspension system.
-The range comprises a turbocharged 1.0-litre three-cylinder petrol engine good for 114bhp, 1.2 TSI turbo petrol engine with an output of 84bhp, 121bhp and 148bhp versions of a 1.4 TSI, a 1.6 TDI with 108bhp, and a 2.0 TDI with 148bhp (thus pushing it into multi-link rear suspension territory).
+The engine starts with a pair of turbocharged 1.0-litre three-cylinder petrols good for 84 and 108bhp, followed by an 121bhp 1.4 TSI and topped by a duo of 1.5-litre EVO engines producing 128bhp and 148bhp respectively.
+The diesel range is more simple made up by an 113bhp 1.6 TDI and a 148bhp 2.0 TDI.

-The range is topped by on the petrol side by the 2.0-litre TSI engine which is available in three outputs - 217bhp, 262bhp and 296bhp which find themselves plugged into the GTI, GTI Clubsport Edition 40 and the four-wheel driven Golf R. On the diesel front the range is completed with a 181bhp 2.0-litre GTD, while those with an eco-disposition have the choice of the 200bhp hybrid GTE and the 113bhp fully-electric e-Golf.
+The range is topped by on the petrol side by the 2.0-litre TSI engine which is available in three outputs - 228bhp, 242bhp and 305bhp which find themselves plugged into the GTI, GTI Performance and the four-wheel driven Golf R. On the diesel front the range is completed with a 181bhp 2.0-litre GTD, while those with an eco-disposition have the choice of the 201bhp hybrid GTE and the 134bhp fully-electric e-Golf.